AayushBhusari/chatbot/readme.md

 3. **Create a `.env` File**:

+   Create a file named `.env` in the project root directory and add the following line, replacing `your_google_generative_ai_api_key` with your actual API key:

    ```plaintext
    API_KEY=your_google_generative_ai_api_key
    ```

 4. **Run the Project**:

-   - Open `index.html` in a web browser to start the chatbot interface.
+   Open `index.html` in a web browser to start the chatbot interface.

 ## Usage